amondal8/VPRTS/README.md

 The mapping of the release id and the userstoryvalues with the user stories is done on a random manner.
 The user controls the number of user stories they want for the nth release(release_id = 2 in this case) and the previous releases(release_id = 1 in this case).
 The us_points and us_businessvalue are assigned randomly to the user stories.
 We can also intake other columns from the user story table, but since they are of no significance in our current implementation I have not inserted them into this instance table.

-2. Testcase_insttable: In progress creating the instance table for the test cases.
+**2. Testcase_insttable:** In progress creating the instance table for the test cases.
-3. Defect_insttable: In progress creating the instance table for the defects.
+**3. Defect_insttable:** In progress creating the instance table for the defects.

 Once the instance tables are created I will do the required mapping between these tables and create the sub set of test cases that will be selected as the RTS TC set.